 Warwickshire Police is the police force that covers Warwick District.
 Warwickshire Police have advised that the anticipated planned growth in the District will place a significant extra demand on existing police resources.
-The Council will therefore require residential development (where required and appropriate), to contribute towards the delivery of infrastructure to serve new developments and mitigate against their impact upon existing police resources.
+The Council will therefore require residential development (where required and appropriate), and certain non-residential developments that may have resource implications for policing to contribute towards the delivery of infrastructure to serve new developments and mitigate against their impact upon existing police resources.